 Cinnamon Sugar Sweet and Salty Chex Mix recipe is an easy snack mix that combines the best of both sweet and salty for a Chex mix that will feed a crowd!

-We also make lots and lots of snacks - like this Cinnamon Sugar Sweet and Salty Chex Mix.
-It's a mix of crackers and nuts and cereal that's topped with a sweet and salty glaze and then dusted with cinnamon sugar.
-It's an easy thow-together snack that's perfect for get-togethers or just lazy afternoons spent at home!
+This Cinnamon Sugar Sweet and Salty Chex Mix is a mix of crackers and nuts and cereal that’s topped with a sweet and salty honey butter glaze and then dusted with cinnamon sugar.
+It’s an easy throw-together snack that’s perfect for get-togethers or just lazy afternoons spent at home!

 This snack mix is a great mix of sweet and salty.
 That sweet and salty combo makes it extra addictive, so be sure to have a friend (or 10) over when you make this!